leafo/lapis/docs/models.md

 * `as` -- specify the prefix of the generated methods (defaults to `get_NAME`)

-Here's a more complex exmaple using some of the options:
+Here's a more complex example using some of the options:

 ```lua
 local Model = require("lapis.db.model").Model